sarxos/overcast-maven-plugin/README.md

 ## How It Works

 The plugin takes all instances from configuration in ```POM``` and spawn them by using settings from Overcast.
-You must specify what ports you will be using, example:
+You must specify what ports you will be using, for example:

 ```xml
 <instances>